cnourrcier/mern-stack-backend/readme.md

 - **GET /api/todos**: Retrieve all todos.
 - **GET /api/todos/:id**: Retrieve a todo by ID.
 - **POST /api/todos**: Create a new todo.
 - **DELETE /api/todos/:id**: Delete a todo by ID.

-## Validation and Sanitation

-Validation and sanitation middleware have been added to ensure that incoming data is properly validated and sanitized before processing.
-The validation rules include checks for required fields, data types, and maximum lengths, while sanitation methods help prevent security vulnerabilities by removing potentially malicious input.

-Validation and sanitation middleware functions:

-- **`validateCreateTodo`**: Validates input data for creating a new todo.
-- **`validateUpdateTodo`**: Validates input data for updating an existing todo.

 ## Next Steps

 To further expand and enhance the functionality of this project, consider implementing the following features:

+- Sanitation methods.
 - User authentication and authorization.
 - Improved error handling and logging.
 - Sorting, filtering, and pagination of todo data.